Written byFrances Yang

 If your Seagate external hard drive becomes read-only not for the reasons above, you may need to check if there is any inner disk error.
 Some formatting errors will make an external hard drive read-only on Mac.
 If this is the cause, usually you will see a warning in Disk Utility that states it is only being mounted in read-only mode.

 Solution 1: Fix read-only Seagate external hard drive in Disk Utility

 Fortunately, there is a built-in tool called First Aid that can check and repair some minor disk errors.
 When your Seagate external hard drive becomes read-only due to logical disk problems, you can use First Aid to repair it then.

 Here is the guidance to fix the read-only Seagate external hard drive with Disk Utility:

 1. Open Disk Utility.

-2. Select the WD My Passport for Mac drive in the left sidebar.
+2. Select the read-only Seagate external hard drive in the left sidebar.

-3. Click Erase on the top of the Disk Utility window.
+3. Click the Erase button in the top center of Disk Utility.

 4. Fill in name, format, and scheme when the pop-up asks.